Wedding planning is hard

 Do you only work with low budget weddings?

-We love working with every kind of budget!
-The word budget normally makes people think “low cost,” but we recognize that any amount you want to spend on your wedding is your budget.
-And it can be difficult to stick with that budget, no matter what it is.
-We want to help you stay on track and make decisions on vendor and decor based on your budget and preferences.
-We’ve worked with wedding budgets ranging from $6,000 to $45,000.
+We love working with any budget!
+The word budget normally makes people think “low cost,” but any amount you want to spend on your wedding is your budget.
+It can be difficult to stick with that budget, no matter what it is, and wedding sticker shock is real.
+We want to help you set realistic expectations, stay on track with your total, and make decisions on vendor and decor based on your budget and preferences.
+We’ve worked with wedding budgets ranging from $6,000 to $60,000.

 Are you an insured wedding planner?